dstackai/dstack/docs/reference/cli/prune.md

 ### Arguments reference

+The following arguments are required:

-- `WORKFLOW` — A workflow name to prune cache
+- `WORKFLOW` — (Required) A workflow name to prune cache